I was talking to him over the phone.

 He was one of my past students from Subharti University, Meerut.

 He had cleared two rounds of a job interview with a reputed company but failed the last one.

 Poor spoken English.

-‘Everything else is just fine, but you must focus on improving your spoken English.’
+“Everything is fine, but you must focus on improving your spoken English.”
 The HR person told him.

 The student I am talking about—was from a rural background, born in a farmer family in Western Uttar Pradesh.

 “Sir, my spoken English is weak.
 Is there any hope for me?
 Will I be able to improve my spoken English, ever?”
 He asked me.